mororo250/Gsoc-sun-sky/gsoc_final_report.md

 ### Appleseed Sun Disc:

 Even though Appleseed's physical sky already had a solar radiance function implemented, it was missing a visible solar disc.
 Initially, I used the already implemented Preetham's radiance function to implement a visible solar disc with limb darkening.
 In my proposal, I included some extra optical phenomena for the sun, such as [red flash](https://www.sciencephoto.com/media/536661/view/red-flash-of-the-sun) and [mirrages](https://en.wikipedia.org/wiki/Mirage_of_astronomical_objects).
-Unfortunately, those phenomena are impossible to be implemented on an analytical sun/sky model, also mirages needs [curved ray tracing](https://www.sciencedirect.com/science/article/abs/pii/S0097849304001967?via%3Dihub) which are not supported by Appleseed.
+Unfortunately, those phenomena are impossible to be implemented on an analytical sun/sky model, also mirages needs curved ray tracing[5](https://www.sciencedirect.com/science/article/abs/pii/S0097849304001967?via%3Dihub) which are not supported by Appleseed.

 ##### Using Preetham6 Radiance Function:

 ![](final_report_assets/Preetham_Sun.jpg)

-Later, I also implemented the solar radiance function presented by [Hosek-Wilkie](https://cgg.mff.cuni.cz/projects/SkylightModelling/).
+Later, I also implemented the solar radiance function presented by Hosek-Wilkie[2](https://cgg.mff.cuni.cz/projects/SkylightModelling/).

 ##### Using Hosek Radiance Function: